andersmurphy/andersmurphy-blog/resources/posts/2025-12-02-100000-tps-over-a-billion-rows-the-unreasonable-effectiveness-of-sqlite.md

 ;; => 348 TPS
 ```

 348 TPS!
 What's going on here?
-[Amdahl's law](https://en.wikipedia.org/wiki/Power_law) strikes!
+[Amdahl's Law](https://en.wikipedia.org/wiki/Power_law) strikes!

 >the overall performance improvement gained by optimizing a single part of a system is limited by the fraction of time that the improved part is actually used.

 We're holding transactions with row locks across a network with high contention because of the power law.
 What's terrifying about this is no amount of additional (cpu/servers/memory) is going to save us.
 This is a hard limit caused by the network.
-What's worse in any unexpected increase in latency will exacerbate the problem.
+What's worse, in any unexpected increase in latency will exacerbate the problem.
 Which also means you can't have application servers in different data centres than your database (because of the increased latency).

 I learnt this the hard way building an emoji based tipping bot for discord.
 At the time I didn't understand why we were hitting this hard limit in TPS.
 We ended up sacrificing the convenience of interactive transactions and moving everything into stored procedures (meaning no locks across the network).
 However, in a lot of domains this isn't possible.

 ## Embedded means no network

-Let's see how SQLite fairs.
+Let's see how SQLite fares.

 ```clojure
 (tx-per-second 1000000